cgay/sandbox/README.rst

 Usability
 =========

 * Single file libraries.
 Implement DEP 6.
+(I've since done an about face on DEP 6.
+I think it would be best to define the library and modules in the normal way, but in the same source file.)

 * Improved scripting support, including ``#!/usr/bin/opendylan``.